-25As reported to us by boat owners, the main factor contributing to fatigue is having to stay up all night traveling and fishing, rather than the limited physical exertion of pulling the nets if a large quantity of fish was caught.
+&lt;sup>28As reported to us by boat owners, the main factor contributing to fatigue is having to stay up all night traveling and fishing, rather than the limited physical exertion of pulling the nets if a large quantity of fish was caught.
 It is therefore the number of consecutive days fishing, regarless of the catches, that contributes to fatigue.
 In addition, they told us that a good night's sleep was enough to become fully rested.
 This suggests that a boat owner that has not gone fishing for more than one night will be as rested as another one that has not gone fishing for only one night.

-26The presence of imperfect credit markets could generate liquidity constraints, which in turn, could generate a dependency between labor supply and recent earnings.
-Intuitively, a good day of fishing would relax the liquidity constraint and could induce the individual not to work (Rossi and Trucchi, 2016).
+&lt;sup>29The presence of imperfect credit markets could generate liquidity constraints, which in turn, could generate a dependency between labor supply and recent earnings.
+Intuitively, a good day of fishing would relax the liquidity constraint and could induce the individual not to work Rossi and Trucchi (2016).

-where P{it} is a dummy variable that takes value one if boat owner i goes fishing at date t, and zero otherwise.
-It is optimal for the boat owner to go fishing when the expected wage w{it}^e is sufficiently high, relative to the the opportunity cost of working, captured by C{it} plus some random utility shock e{it} .
-We represent the opportunity cost of working as the sum of three components: X{it} contains variables that affect the marginal utility of leisure, such as, day of the week dummies, holiday dummies, a full set of month-year interactions, measures of weather conditions, dummies for the number of consecutive days worked, and days of the week interacted with the number of family members of the boat owner.
+sum of three components: $X{it}$ contains variables that affect the marginal utility of leisure, such as, day of the week dummies, holiday dummies, a full set of month-year interactions, measures of weather conditions, dummies for the number of consecutive days worked, and days of the week interacted with the number of family members of the boat owner.
 All these are factors can affect the boat owner utility of leisure, since boat owners might prefer to stay at home during holidays, when the weather conditions are particularly harsh, or when they have been working for several consecutive days.
-The second component, θ_i , corresponds to boat owner fixed effects.
-This set of dummies captures idiosyncratic differences in the disutility of working of boat owners, as well as any other time-invariant characteristics.
-The third component, $ln(\tilde{w}{it})$, corresponds to the log of the cumulative wage earnings in the previous days of the week.27
+The second component, $\theta_i$ , corresponds to boat owner fixed effects.
+This set of dummies captures idiosyncratic differences in the disutility of working of boat owners, as well as any other time-invariant characteristics such as the boat owner's skill.
+The third component, $ln(\tilde{w}{it})$ , corresponds to the log of the cumulative wage earnings in the previous days of the week.

-By estimating the parameters α , γ and β , we can assess the validity of the empirical predictions described in the previous subsection.
-In particular, if we find that $\alpha>0$ and $\beta=0$ the behavior of boat owners would be consistent with neoclassical, time-separable preferences described in Equation 2.
-Furthermore, $\alpha>0$ would suggest that boat owners intertemporally substitute labor across periods in order to maximize their overall earnings.
-If $\beta<0$, the behavior of boat owners is at odds with the time separability assumption.
+By estimating the parameters $\alpha$ , $\gamma$ and $\beta$ , we can assess the validity of the empirical predictions described in the previous subsection.
+In particular, if we find that $\alpha > 0$ and $\beta = 0$ , the behavior of boat owners would be consistent with neoclassical, time-separable preferences described in Equation 2.
+Furthermore, $\alpha > 0$ would suggest that boat owners intertemporally substitute labor across periods in order to maximize their overall earnings.
+If $\beta < 0$ , the behavior of boat owners is at odds with the time separability assumption.
 Furthermore, note that in the specification we control by the number of consecutive days worked.
 Hence, if after controlling flexibly by the level of fatigue, we observe recent cumulative earnings negatively affecting the likelihood of participation, the evidence will be suggestive of the existence of reference-dependent preferences: the higher level of cumulative earnings for the week, the higher the likelihood that the weekly target is achieved and, hence, the lower the likelihood of working in a given day.

-Under the assumption that the error term is normally distributed and that realized wages are exogenous, the econometric model in (7) could be estimated by a reduced-form probit specification where realized wages are used instead of expected wages.
+Under the assumption that the error term is normally distributed and that realized wages are exogenous, the econometric model in (7) could be estimated by a probit specification where realized wages are used instead of expected wages.
 However, the realized wages are determined in equilibrium and, hence, potentially affected by labor supply decisions.
 Following Oettinger (1999), we use exogenous demand shifters to instrument for realized wages.